How to use an Object Storage bucket as the origin of a static applications

-Go to Edge Storage reference
+Go to Object Storage reference

-There are separate instructions for API v3 using legacy Origin settings and API v4 using the new Edge Connector product.
+There are separate instructions for API v3 using legacy Origin settings and API v4 using the new Connector product.

 Create a bucket and upload files